 What Are Add-ons in VUL Insurance?

-Take my friend Paolo.
-He bought a VUL plan five years ago, and the agent suggested a critical illness rider.
-Paolo was hesitant but added it anyway.
+Let me tell you about Paolo.
+He bought a VUL plan five years ago, and his agent suggested adding a critical illness rider.
+Paolo hesitated, saying, “I’m healthy.
+Why would I need that?”
+But he added it anyway, just to be safe.
 Last year, he was diagnosed with early-stage cancer.
-His base VUL policy wouldn’t have provided benefits for this, but the add-on paid out a lump sum that covered his treatment and recovery.
-He didn’t have to drain his savings.
-That rider saved him.
+His base policy wouldn’t have helped much, but the add-on paid out a lump sum that covered his hospital bills and allowed him to take time off work to recover.

 1. Critical Illness Rider